 Ways to Pay for PsA Meds Without Insurance

 These drugs are expensive and can cost anywhere from hundreds to thousands of dollars.
-I once used a medicine that was $2,800 a month, there was no way I could afford the cost and at the time I was uninsured.
-Check out these ways you can find medicine to treat your PsA while being uninsured:
+I once used medicine that was $2,800 a month, there was no way I could afford the cost, and at the time, I was uninsured.
+Check out how you can find medicine to treat your PsA while being uninsured.

-Consider a clinical trial
+Considering a clinical trial for psoriatic arthritis

 - The medicine given during a clinical trial is FREE.